+The mitigation measures described below will only be applied for feedstock that is in the scope of the SBE as described in section 4.1.
 The responsible person for the implementation of the SBE is the Quality and Environmental manager of Warmeston OÜ who is also the overall responsible person for the company's FSC, PEFC and SBP certification systems.

-• Primary feedstock
+Primary feedstock